mariehuynh/getsetworkshop/running-the-example.md

 curl www.mariehuynh.com

 ```
 If you actually do this, it will print out the source code of that page on your screen.
 Not a great way to look at HTML, but fine if you just want to see what's there.
-Most of the time, you'll probably want to have it output to a file.
+Most of the time, you'll probably want to have it output to a file with the same name.
 That's what the -O flag is for.

 ```
 curl -O https://raw.githubusercontent.com/amueller/word_cloud/master/examples/masked.py
 ```

 This will effectively download the file and save it as masked.py for you.
+Try it with the image files too.

-For more flag options, [check out the manual.](https://curl.haxx.se/docs/manpage.html)
+For more power user flag options, [check out the curl manual.](https://curl.haxx.se/docs/manpage.html)

 #### Nerd Level 2 - command line: git
 This is left as an exercise for the reader